Boseh-coder/Alfido-Tech/README.md

 This involves studying data related to Uber rides, such as ride times, locations, and user ratings.
 The analysis can be used to understand user behavior, driver patterns, and areas of high demand.

 ### Features
-1. **Data Loading and Exploration**
-   - Importing necessary libraries.
-   - Loading the Uber dataset.
-   - Initial exploration of dataset structure.

-2. **Data Cleaning**
-   - Handling missing values.
-   - Converting data types (e.g., datetime).

-3. **Exploratory Data Analysis (EDA)**
-   - Visualizing ride trends.
-   - Analyzing user behavior and ride purposes.

-4. **Time-related Analysis**
-   - Extracting temporal information.
-   - Analyzing ride trends over months and days.
+- Data Loading and Exploration.

-5. **Distance and Purpose Analysis**
+- Data Cleaning.
+- Exploratory Data Analysis(EDA).
+- Time-related Analysis.
-   - Exploring ride attributes like distances and purposes.
+- Distance and Purpose Analysis.
-   - Examining correlations between ride features.

-6. **User and Driver Patterns**
+- User and Driver Patterns.
-   - Analyzing behavior based on working hours.

-7. **High-Demand Areas**
+- High-Demand Areas.
+- Correlation Analysis.
+- Limitations.
-   - Identifying popular starting points and destinations.
+- Conclusion and Insights.
-   - Visualizing high-demand areas.

-8. **Correlation Analysis**
-   - Investigating correlations between numerical features.

-9. **Limitations**
-   - Noting limitations in data (e.g., missing user IDs, limited time frame).

-10. **Conclusion and Insights**
-    - Summarizing key findings.
-    - Offering recommendations.

 ### Usage
 To view or modify the source code for the Uber Data Analysis, navigate to the [Uber Data Analysis Codes.py](https://github.com/Boseh-coder/Alfido-Tech-Internship/blob/d09e8145fe613b4340af4d3208a88187c2388628/Uber%20Data%20Analysis%20codes.py)